MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTenantNetworkSite.md

 ```

 ### -EmergencyCallingPolicy
 This parameter is used to assign a custom emergency calling policy to a network site.
-For more information see [Assign a custom emergency calling policy to a network site](/microsoftteams/manage-emergency-calling-policies#assign-a-custom-emergency-calling-policy-to-a-network-site).
+For more information, see [Assign a custom emergency calling policy to a network site](/microsoftteams/manage-emergency-calling-policies#assign-a-custom-emergency-calling-policy-to-a-network-site).

 ```yaml
 Type: String